 Noah, the son of a well-known Buddhist teacher, rebelled against his upbringing and became an anger filled, drugged out punk rocker in his youth.
 He was arrested several times for destruction of property, possession of illegal substances, and armed robbery.
 Faced with possibility of doing serious jail time, Noah gave in and decided it was time to try meditation.
 Read more »

-Dai Bosatsu Mandala Day is celebrated with a special chanting ceremony on the 21st of every month, from 7:00 to 8:00 p.m., in the Carriage House Zendo.
+Dai Bosatsu Mandala Day is celebrated with a special chanting ceremony on the Thursday or Sunday closest to the 21st of the month in the Carriage House Zendo.
 When Mandala Day falls on a Thursday, the Thursday evening service will start with one sitting from 6-6:45 followed by kinhin and then Mandala Day chanting at 7pm.

 Please wear tabi or clean white socks.
 Chanting is followed by a convivial gathering in the Joshua Forman House with tea and sweets.
 Read more »